Understanding Ayurvedic Doshas: A Guide to Your Mind-Body Balance - Oneworld Ayurveda

 Vata, Pitta and Kapha—Understanding the three Doshas

-Ayurveda is the ‘science of life’ built on the concepts of Pancha Mahabhutas and Tridoshas—known as the three Doshas.
+Ayurveda is the ‘science of life’ built on the concepts of Pancha Mahabhutas (the five elements) and Tridoshas—known as the three Doshas.

 What are the three Ayurvedic Doshas?